jyjek/getting_and_celaning_data/CodeBook.md

 ## Task 5

-Using dplyr package we produce final tidy data set with mean of each variable activity and subject.
+Using dplyr package I produce final tidy data set with mean of each variable activity and subject.
 After that write result into file result.txt